 Secondly, I discovered that I had uncovered a wellness beacon that the Japanese were all too familiar with, and that is Shinrin Yoku, meaning: the ancient art of forest bathing.
 Forest bathing triggers a physiological response, allowing you to feel more composed and relaxed.
 Obvious considering that forests are naturally splendorous to look at.

-Furthermore, another interesting fact to examine is the biological impact of shinrin-yoku.
+Furthermore, an interesting fact to examine is the biological impact of shinrin-yoku.
 Trees naturally produce a chemical compound known as phytoncides, which are released to kill fungal bacteria and protect them from killer diseases.
 An immune system if you will.
 When phytoncides are released they decrease stress hormone production (cortisol) in humans and promote better concentration and improved immunity, which is just the ticket we need when we want to get back in the swing of it all.

 3. Make A New Contact

 Ok, so this might be a tricky one to navigate but it might be the curveball needed to win yourself over.
-I have many friends and many contacts from both personal and passion fields.
+I have many friends and contacts from both personal and passion fields.
 But nothing gives me confidence like talking to new people.
 Offline and in-person thank you very much.

 4. Do it.